The growth is expected to continue in Century Aluminum Company (CENX) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Century Aluminum Company (NASDAQ:CENX) raised 1.06% to close Wednesday’s market session at $17.24, higher as compared to yesterday’s close.
-The stock price fluctuated between $16.71 and $17.94 throughout the trading session with the volume trading being 1998170 shares, which represented a significant variation when compared to the three months average volume of 1.55 million shares.
-The firm’s stock price fluctuated 6.82% within the last five trades and 12.68% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 157.31% in the last 6 months and 61.42% was added to its value over the previous 3 months.
-CENX stock is trading at a margin of 9.43%, 5.79% and 51.00% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Century Aluminum Company (NASDAQ:CENX) raised 7.56% to close Tuesday’s market session at $17.35, higher as compared to yesterday’s close.
+The stock price fluctuated between $15.36 and $17.76 throughout the trading session with the volume trading being 3197781 shares, which represented a significant variation when compared to the three months average volume of 1.65 million shares.
+The firm’s stock price fluctuated 1.70% within the last five trades and 22.27% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 138.98% in the last 6 months and 35.44% was added to its value over the previous 3 months.
+CENX stock is trading at a margin of 8.43%, 5.62% and 49.75% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Century Aluminum Company’s Profitability and Valuation Ratios Tell Us About the Stock?